LiuYuancheng/PLC_and_RTU_Simulator/MQTT_RTU_Simulator/Readme.md

 The MQTT infrastructure also enables supervisory control.
 When an operator modifies a system configuration through the control dashboard, the command is published to the MQTT broker.
 The RTU subscribes to the relevant control topics and receives the updated settings.
 These operator-issued commands can override the RTU's automatic control decisions, allowing manual intervention when required.

-After receiving the new control parameters, the RTU updates its internal control state and issues corresponding commands to the simulated field devices, causing the physical process simulator to respond accordingly.
+After receiving the new control parameters, the RTU updates its internal control state and issues corresponding commands to the Fan motor controllers and open the Air pipe valve, causing the physical process simulator to respond accordingly.

 To support rapid maintenance operations and engineering testing, the RTU additionally hosts a lightweight embedded MQTT broker linked directly to selected control parameters.
 This feature enables engineering consoles and local HMIs to perform low-latency direct control and parameter modification without traversing the central MQTT infrastructure.